-At moderate-to-high output currents, the MP9841 operates in a fixed-frequency, peak-current-control mode to regulate the output voltage.
-A pulse-width modulation (PWM) cycle is initiated by the internal clock.
+At moderate-to-high output currents, the MP9842 operates in a fixed-frequency, peak-current-control mode to regulate the output voltage.
+An internal clock initiates a PWM cycle.
 At the rising edge of the clock, the high-side power MOSFET (HS-FET) is turned on and remains on until its current reaches the value set by the COMP voltage (V{COMP}).

 If the current in the HS-FET does not reach V{COMP} in one PWM period, the HS-FET remains on, saving a turn-off operation.

-When the high-side power switch is off, the low-side MOSFET (LS-FET) is turned on immediately and remains on until the next cycle begins.
+When the high-side power switch is off, the low-side MOSFET (LS-FET) turns on immediately and remains on until the next cycle begins.